projectshift/shift-boiler/docs/config.md

 This section sets some sensible defaults for the users feature, which has to be separately enabled.
 These settings are fine to get you up and running in development but you probably will want to override some of these for a real life applications.

   * `OAUTH` sets your supported OAUTH providers.
 Put your social app credentials and scopes here
   * `USER_JWT_SECRET` holds a secret key used for hashing user's JWT tokens that we use for API access authentication.
-This should be kept secret and for this reason was moved out to `.env` file
+This should be kept secret and for this reason was moved out to `.env` file.
+The default project skeleton provided by `./boiler init` command will initialize this for you with a random value.
   * `USER_JWT_IMPLEMENTATION` allows you to register a custom JWT token implementation
   * `USER_JWT_LOADER_IMPLEMENTATION` allows you to register custom JWT user loader implementation.
   * `USER_PUBLIC_PROFILES` Controls whether user profile pages are made public.
-This is off by default and has to be explicitly enabled after careful consideration. you might want to specify this in your terms and conditions.
+This is off by default and has to be explicitly enabled after careful consideration.
+You might want to mention this in your terms and conditions.
   * `USER_SEND_WELCOME_MESSAGE` Controls whether a welcome email is sent to newly registered users
   * `USER_BASE_EMAIL_CONFIRM_URL` Sets base confirm URL for account confirmation with links.
-Most of the times this can be left blank, unless your confirmation endpoint resides on a different domain as your app, which sometimes is the case for APIs.
+Most of the times this can be left blank, unless your confirmation endpoint resides on a different domain as your app, which sometimes is the case for API apps, when you want to have confirmation page to be on the actual frontend URL.
   * `USER_BASE_PASSWORD_CHANGE_URL` Same for password recovery endpoints.
   * `USER_EMAIL_SUBJECTS` A dictionary of subjects for common user emails